 A mental health professional typically won’t diagnose someone with NPD until they’ve expressed struggling with their behavior and a desire to change it.
 But since they tend to believe there’s nothing wrong with them, they rarely enter treatment.

 Research suggests that about 0.5% of the U.S. population has NPD, and is more commonly found in men than in women.
 But because the diagnosis depends on various factors and the willingness of a person to seek treatment, the number of people with NPD is more of an estimate.

 How is NPD diagnosed?

 A person with NPD often comes to therapy to either get support for their perspective or because a family member is insisting they attend treatment.
-Usually, it takes a severe loss or facing a potential failure for someone with NPD to get help, although it’s common for them to seek treatment for another mental health problem, such as depression or substance abuse.
+Usually, it takes a severe loss or facing a potential failure for someone with NPD to get help, although it’s common for them to seek treatment for another mental health problem, such as depression.

 There’s been some controversy on how NPD is diagnosed, mainly because many mental health professionals focus on visible behaviors rather than inner struggles due to their difficulty expressing themselves and perceived self-esteem.
 This makes it nearly impossible for someone not formally trained and educated to make a proper diagnosis.

 Although it’s tempting to assess people you suspect of having NPD based on the following information, narcissism is far more complex than certain behaviors and attitudes.
 Signs and symptoms of narcissistic personality disorder vary from person to person but may include: